Billy Graham, 'America's pastor,' dead at age 99

 "My home is in Heaven," Graham habitually said.
 "I'm just traveling through this world."

-Vice President Mike Pence called Graham one of the greatest Americans of the 20th century.
+Condolences poured in in the hours following Graham's death, with Vice President Mike Pence calling him one of the greatest Americans of the 20th century.

 "Billy Graham's ministry for the gospel of Jesus Christ and his matchless voice changed the lives of millions," the vice president said in a statement.

-U.S. Secretary of Energy Rick Perry also tweeted his condolences, calling Graham "an extraordinary man."
+U.S. Secretary of Energy Rick Perry, in a tweet, called Graham "an extraordinary man."

+Televangelist Joel Osteen remembered Graham as a "hero" and tweeted, "Next to my own father, Reverend Graham was the most humble and gracious man I ever knew."

 "There was no question that the Dolans were a Catholic family, firm in our faith, but in our household there was always respect and admiration for Billy Graham and the work he was doing to bring people to God," Dolan said in a statement.